atlemann/atlemann.github.io/_drafts/publish-fake-git-tag.md

 ### Triggering a build when tagging

 In this example we're going to use `TeamCity` as CI server.
-To build a tag we must `Enable to use tags in the branch specification` in the `VCS root` settings:
+To build a tag we must edit the branch specification and tick `Enable to use tags in the branch specification` in the `VCS root` settings:

 ![VCS root settings]({{ "/assets/publish_fake_git_tag/tags_as_branch.png" }})

-This will give you builds with the tag as the name of the "branch", e.g. like the version numbers here:
+This will make TeamCity trigger builds when a new tag is pushed, with the tag as the name of the "branch" (e.g. the version numbers seen here):

 ![VCS root settings]({{ "/assets/publish_fake_git_tag/tc_branch_name.png" }})